ibm-watson-data-lab/spark.samples/streaming-twitter/readme.md

 	top10tags = tagsRDD.take(10)
 ```

-6. This visualization code will plot the data as a pie chart:
+6. Enter this visualization code to plot the data as a pie chart:

 ```
 	%matplotlib inline